How Hobbies Can Benefit Mental Health *

 AD, GIFTED | Setting aside time for ourselves and being able to focus on activities we enjoy can be difficult.
 There always seems to be something more precedent that we feel we need to do instead – which is often true.
 Whether that’s because we’re working or studying full-time, family commitments, or something else, it can become increasingly harder to get some much needed “me time”.

-Research shows that hobbies can also have a positive effect on both your mental and physical health.
+Besides being a great way to spend your “me time”, research also shows that hobbies can have a positive effect on both your mental and physical health.
 With studies showing that people with hobbies are less likely to suffer from low moods, stress, and depression.
 Some hobbies can also slow the onset of dementia and distract from chronic pain.

 How Hobbies Can Benefit Mental Health

 When you’re feeling stressed from work, school, or perhaps things going on at home, having something else to focus on can be invaluable.
 Which is why it’s important to fit in some “me time” or self care into your week.
 Hobbies can be a great way to focus our minds on something else and provide a distraction for a few hours.
 You can even set yourself mini goals for your hobbies – for example, learning a new piping technique if you’re a baker – which also gives you something more to focus on.

 Hobbies can help you relax and unwind which in turn helps relieve stress and reduce anxiety.
 Which will have a great benefit to your mental health.
 Even something more strenuous such as a sporting activity can benefit your mental health.
 Even if it doesn’t feel like it at the time.
 This is especially true for those activities that take you outside – when your stuck in an office or school building all day, a few hours of fresh air can do wonders.

 Help Form Connections with Others